-Currently, you can walk outside for exercise more than once per day, as long as you are alone or with members of your household and keep at a distance of at least 2m from other people.
+Currently, you can walk outside for exercise more than once per day, as long as you are alone or with members of your household, or with members from up to two other households, and keep at a distance of at least 2m from other people.
+If choosing to walk with members from another household, you must stay 2m apart.
 We’ve put together some tips on how you can make the most of a short, local walks.

 Fresh air and being outdoors is not only positive for your physical health, but it can help to reduce any stress, anxiety or other mental health conditions.
 We believe it is important for people to continue to enjoy short, local walks where it is safe and appropriate to do so.

-Choose routes right from your own front door if you can, to avoid non-essential travel.
+Choose routes right from your own front door if you can, or just a short journey.
 You should try to visit places you know will be quiet, away from hotspots.
 Keep a distance of at least two metres from other people.

 Spending time outdoors in fresh air, like in local greenspace, local paths or local streets, can work wonders to improve your mood and manage your emotions, reduce feelings of stress or anxiety, and make you feel more relaxed.

 Did you know that being around trees can boost your immune system?
 Something that could come in handy right now!
 Trees emit organic compounds called phytoncides which can help improve our immune system when we breathe them in.